Craving cafeteria-style comfort food? I’ve got the perfect recipe for you.

 - 3 tablespoons chile powder (See note above.)

 - 1/4 cup tomato paste

 - 2–3 tablespoons maple syrup (I used two.)

 - 4-6 buns, sliced in half horizontally

 What to do:

-- Pour the lentils and water into a small saucepan.
+- Pour the lentils and water into a medium saucepan.
 Cover and bring to a boil.
 Once the mixture is boiling, lower the heat and simmer for about 20 minutes, until the lentils are soft.
 Drain and set aside.

 - About 10 minutes before the lentils are done, preheat a medium-size saucepan over medium heat.
 Sauté the onion and pepper in the oil for about 7 minutes, until softened.
 Add the garlic and sauté for a minute more.